 Young children particularly benefit from growing up with pets since being around them strengthens their immune system and makes them less susceptible to developing allergies.
 Dogs have bacteria on their fur dust full of microbes that reduce this likelihood.
 Being exposed to them over a certain amount of time is extremely beneficial since it can change immune responses in a child’s airways.

 Improve cardiovascular health

 Studies show that owning a pet dramatically reduces the risk of developing diabetes, hypertension, heart attack, stroke, and high blood pressure.
-This is due to the fact that pets encourage you to be active and simultaneously relaxes you which also prevents obesity, reduces cortisol levels, and promotes cardiovascular health.
+It is because pets encourage you to be active and simultaneously relaxes you, which also prevents obesity, reduces cortisol levels, and promotes cardiovascular health.

 Receive unconditional love

-I wish dogs could live the same amount of years as a human, but I think because they have a short life-span, we come to appreciate the value of life because of them, and make the most out of the temporary time we’re given.
+I wish dogs could live the same amount of years as humans, but I think because they have a short lifespan, we come to appreciate the value of life because of them and make the most out of the brief time we’re given.

 We love reading your messages……